tgmgroup/CrosswordGame/README.md

 - `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.
 - `allow <word>` adds `<word>` to the dictionary.
 The new word will not be written back to the dictionary database, so will be lost when the server is restarted.
 If you want to keep the word forever, see [Whitelists](#Whitelists).

 Note that these only work in games for which a dictionary has been selected.
-To discourage cheating, everyone in the game is told when you use one of these special messages.
+To discourage cheating, everyone in the game is told when you use one of these special features.

 # Editions